lisawilliams/auto-mom-front/checklist.md

 ### Read

-1. HTML for show one chore
+1. HTML for show all a user's chore *DONE*
-2. events.js for show one chore
+2. events.js to fire API and UI functions when user pushes "show all chores button"
-3. api.js for show one chore
+3. api.js for show one chore *DONE*
-4. ui.js for show one chore
+4. ui.js for show one chore *DONE*
 5. Test that you can display a chore via the Web UI
-6. Confirm that request ran on backend with appropriate HTTP status code
+6. Confirm that request ran on backend with appropriate HTTP status code *DONE*  Returns Completed 200 OK

 ### Update